Brand Names: Desferal

 - stuffy nose, fever, redness or swelling around your nose and eyes, scabbing inside your nose;

-- pain, burning, swelling, redness, irritation, or a hard lump where the medicine was injected.
+- pain, burning, swelling, redness, rash, itching, blistering, scarring, or a hard lump where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.